 How Can You Stay Safe When Using a Bench Vise?

-Obviously, worker safety is of paramount importance when using a bench vise.
+Obviously, worker safety is of paramount importance when using a woodworking vise.
 If you plan to buy one, you will do well if you follow certain procedures to ensure you do not harm yourself in the process.

 Always cover your face